OwenCookman/MilestoneProject2/README.md

 - Click on the Easy button of the difficulty selector
 - See that the Heart dissapears and the timer on the right side of the page has changed from 60 to 0:0:0

+#### Card flip
+- Open the game in a new browser window
+- Hover over a game card and see that the cursor changes to a pointing hand
+- Click on a game card, see it flip over, displaying its icon and stay that way

+#### Card flip matched cards
+- Open the game in a new browser window
+- Hover over a game card and see that the cursor changes to a pointing hand
+- Click on a game card, see it flip over, displaying its icon and stay that way
+- Click on a second game card, see it flip over, displaying its icon
+- Both icons on the cards are the same
+- See both cards flip around again, changing their color to grey and stay facing up
+- See that hovering over both cards does nothing
+- See that clicking on either card will do nothing
+- See that hovering over other cards will change the cursor to a pointing hand

+#### Card flip not matched cards
+- Open the game in a new browser window
+- Hover over a game card and see that the cursor changes to a pointing hand
+- Click on a game card, see it flip over, displaying its icon and stay that way
+- Click on a second game card, see it flip over, displaying its icon
+- Both icons on the cards are not the same
+- See that both cards turn black for a second before returning to their original position

 #### Move Counter
 - Open the game in a new browser window
 - Click on a game card, see it flip over and stay that way